-Occasionally, you may find that the skin around your jaw/neck may be numb after the surgery and this can last for several months.
-This may improve gradually but you should not expect the numbness to disappear entirely.
+Occasionally you may find that the skin around your jaw/neck may be numb after the surgery and will persist for several months.
+This may improve gradually, but you should not expect the numbness to disappear entirely.

 Speech and swallowing